bhits/master-ui/docs/docker-image-desc.md

 ## Internationalization (i18n)

 Consent2Share provide support for Internationalization (i18n) in English and Spanish.
-English is the default language and is fully supported but for Spanish, the translation still need to be completed.
+English is the default language and is fully supported, but support for Spanish is not yet complete.

 ## Issues